Kura Sushi Gears Up For Q3 Print; Here Are The Recent Forecast Changes From Wall Street's Most Accurate Analysts - Kura Sushi USA (NASDAQ:KRUS)

 Kura Sushi USA, Inc. KRUS will release earnings results for the third quarter, before the opening bell on Tuesday, July 8.

 Analysts expect the Irvine, California-based company to report quarterly loss at 1 cent per share.
-Franklin Covey projects to report quarterly revenue of $71.82 million, compared to $63.08 million a year earlier, according to data from Benzinga Pro.
+KRUS projects to report quarterly revenue of $71.82 million, compared to $63.08 million a year earlier, according to data from Benzinga Pro.

 On April 8, Kura Sushi USA reported a quarterly loss of 14 cents per share which missed the analyst consensus estimate of loss of 13 cents per share.
 The company reported quarterly sales of $64.89 million which missed the analyst consensus estimate of $64.91 million.